 Fast forward to today.
 We are living through a pandemic where we have nothing but time.
 Article ideas come and go.
 For some reason, I can’t prioritize getting them out of my head and onto the screen.

 Frustration began to build in me.
 My wife even sensed it.
-I wasn’t happy and it was because I was completely wasting a golden opportunity.
+I wasn’t happy and it was because I was wasting a golden opportunity.